 Sometimes the bloggers have to advertise more than content writers.
 The last ones usually don’t have to attract the audience: when people come to a website, this most likely means they did so because of the advertising.
 So what’s left to a content writer is to clearly explain what can be found on the website, how it can be used, how it could benefit the visitors, and so on.
 The bloggers, however, need to not only catch the readers’ attention but make them return – not because of products or services that can be found on their blog, but because of the content, and sometimes this includes trying to sell themselves a bit.

-The blog reminds more of a personal brand representing blogger’s interests and views.
-However, it usually requires a lot of efforts before a blog can become that.
+The blog reminds more of a personal brand representing a blogger’s interests and views.
+However, it usually requires a lot of effort before a blog can become that.
 You have to invest time into promotion, learn how to monitor the statistics, have a clear vision of your audience, and be able to analyze which ones of your article bring you the most organic traffic.
 Sometimes a blog doesn’t bring any profit at first.
 Sometimes it fails to bring any decent profit at all – for example; you didn’t know how to make it work right.
 However, a blogger can still make money by offering their services to clients.

 A content writer makes money only by offering their services to clients.
 Sure, the success of their work still depends on them a lot: they have to provide high-quality services and always meet the deadlines in order to keep going.
 They don’t have to wait to receive their first income, but it might still take time for them to build a good reputation and start earning decent money.

 While these two jobs are different, this doesn’t mean that you have to choose only one of them.
 Actually, a content writer can start their own blog for future monetization, and a blogger can offer content writing services to earn a living before their blog becomes popular.
-So the choice is your – you can either combine these two jobs, trying yourself in different writing niches or settle with one of them and try to make the most out of it.
+So the choice is yours – you can either combine these two jobs, trying yourself in different writing niches, or settle with one of them and try to make the most out of it.
 Either way, I wish you good luck and hope that you’ll be able to become successful at what you do!